Finding Sustainable Food Systems

-This Program is made for Middle and High School Students (grades 7-10)
+This Program was made for Middle and High School Students (grades 7-10)

 What is this program?

-This program is a live-streamed event where middle and high school-aged youth are able to connect with horticultural researchers.
+This program was a live-streamed event where middle and high school-aged youth were able to connect with horticultural researchers.

-This program has three days available: April 14th (morning), April 21 (morning), and April 22 (afternoon)
+This program had three days available: April 14th (morning), April 21 (morning), and April 22 (afternoon)